Small Boats and Big Boats – Advantages and Disadvantages?

 - Easier to single hand – Boat and sail management is easier because the loads are less.
 Docking and transiting locks can be easier.

-- No re-entrance fees when returning to the US from Canada – 30 feet is the cutoff length for being charged a processing fee.
+- No re-entrance fees when returning to the US from Canada – Boats less than 30 feet are exempt from being charged a processing fee.

 - For sailboats, lower vertical clearance – Going under fixed bridges, lines and trees can be easier.
 Drawbridges may not need to be opened.